mattermost/docs/source/mobile/build-custom-mobile-apps.rst

 This means that you manage the maintenance of your custom Mattermost Mobile apps, such as rebuilding and incorporating feature and/or security updates.
 If this isn't done regularly, your applications won't match the functionality of our publicly-available applications, and could be incompatible with future versions of Mattermost Server.

-This process can be complicated and can greatly increase deployment time, not only initially, but whenever the apps need to be updated.
+This process can be complicated and can greatly increase deployment time, not only initially, but whenever the mobile apps need to be updated.
 We recommend having your development team `review the Mattermost Mobile Apps developer documentation <https://developers.mattermost.com/contribute/mobile/>`__ to ensure they understand the scale and requirements of taking this path.
-This documentation provides guidance on building, compiling, signing, and white labeling Mattermost Mobile apps.
+This documentation provides guidance on building, compiling, signing, and white-labeling Mattermost Mobile apps.

 In general, building your own Mobile apps will present some challenges, including: